-Branding and Author Platform
+Book Branding and Author Platform

-Multiple Names, Multiple Platforms
+Multi-genre Authors: Multiple Platforms

 An alternative option is to keep all your books on one author platform, but to separate them using initials or pen names.
 For example, Joe Bloggs and Joe F. Bloggs.
 This would keep the metadata and sales data clean on bookselling platforms.
-It would also mean readers see the correct genre of books in the also bought categories on sales platforms.
+It would also mean readers see the correct genre of books in the also-bought categories on sales platforms.
 The bonus for you is, you only have one platform, one website, one set of social media accounts.